New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Introduction

 The outline of the paper is as follows.
 Section \ref{sec:prel} contains important preliminary results for our analysis.
 The convergence and complexity analysis of Halpern iterations for operators $T$ satisfying the local decrease Assumption \ref{ass:T} below is discussed in Section \ref{sec:mainresults}.
-In Section \ref{sec:examples}, we show that this local decrease assumption is satisfied for 6 operators: the operator of cyclic projections, the operator in Cimmino's method, the 3PM operator, the A3PM operator, the SCCRM operator from \cite{succccrm}, and the CRM operator.
-Finally, numerical experiments in Section \ref{sec:numexp} show that Halpern iterations combined with these 6 operators can find the closest point to an intersection of ellipsoids or to an intersection of polyhedrons much quicker than Dykstra’s algorithm.
+In Section~\ref{sec:examples}, we show that this local decrease assumption is satisfied for six operators: the method of alternating projections (MAP, or cyclic projections), Cimmino's method, 3PM, A3PM, the SCCRM operator from~\cite{succccrm}, and the CRM operator.
+Finally, the numerical experiments in Section~\ref{sec:numexp} show that Halpern iterations combined with these operators can find the closest point to an intersection of ellipsoids or polyhedra faster than Dykstra's algorithm.